the-technat/technat.dev/docs/tailscale.md

 The ACL is synced from this repo to the tailnet via an API key.
 The API key expires every 90 days, so it needs to be updated, but it's generic and can thus be used by other actions as well.

 The Github Actions that deploy stuff are authenticated by an OAuth2 Client which is also generic and saved in the repo secrets.
-It can only read & write devices and use the tag `tag:axiom`.
+It can only read & write devices and use the tag `tag:acl-axiom`.